anpatton/basic-nba-tutorials/shot-quality/how_to_make_shot_quality_model.md

 FG3 and then returns an expected point per shot value (xPPS).
 Although, let’s consider if we actually need an intercept here - what would the xPPS be if FG2 = 0 and FG3 = 0?
 It would be zero, so we can actually get rid of the intercept entirely.
-You could over course also remove one of FG2 or FG3 as well and keep the intercept, but I like it this way for presentation purposes.
+You could of course also remove one of FG2 or FG3 as well and keep the intercept, but I like it this way for presentation purposes.
 EMBIID v1.0 is presented below.